davidbannon/FPC_Laz_Install/readme.md

 **Mageia** - strange package names.
 Requires lib64x11-devel.
 Does not have Qt6, its repo Qt5Pas is way out of date.
 Manually install libQt5Pas-dev before running the make-lazarus script and run it without the -p.
 Or just make the gtk2 version.
+(ToDo : should include up to date libqt5Pas in the Lazarus install script ?)